mosdef-hub/FOMMS-MoSDeF-Workshop/README.md

 In this tutorial, we will walk through a series of simulation workflows, all using MoSDeF to create the chemical/biological systems, parameterize the systems, and write out the paramerized system to different file formats that can be taken in by various simulation engines.
 Through these workflow, we want to demonstrate how our libraries can be used to design TRUE (Transferable, Reproducible, Usable-by-other, and Extensible) studies, FAIR (Findable, Accesible, Interoperable, and Reusable) data management.

-### Installation Instruction
+### Google Colab

-These tutotial workflows are designed to work on Google Colab.
-User can access these notebooks through the below links:
+These tutotial workflows are designed to be easily accessible on Google Colab.
+Users can access these notebooks through the below links:

 - [Water Adsorption in Graphene Slitpore](https://colab.research.google.com/github/mosdef-hub/FOMMS-MoSDeF-Workshop/blob/main/workflows/slitpore_workflow/Slitpore-Workflow.ipynb)
 - [Biomolecule](https://colab.research.google.com/github/mosdef-hub/FOMMS-MoSDeF-Workshop/blob/main/workflows/biomolecule_workflow/Biomolecule-Workflow.ipynb)